Get involved in Tableau Community projects

 About the author

-Jason Khu is the creator of Data & Development Deep Dives and is a current student at the University of New South Wales.
+Jason Khu is the creator of Data & Development Deep Dives and currently a Data Analyst at Quantium.